ivan-guerra/programmador.com/src/content/blog/sol-loves-to-cheat.md

 ![chum-codex](https://r2.jumploops.com/Screenshot%202026-07-16%20at%204.05.39%E2%80%AFPM.png)

-_Note: 1 task was cyber security blocked, but passed with a GPT-5.6 Terra fallback_
+_Note: 1 task was cyber security blocked, but passed with a GPT-5.6 Terra fallback, so 83 + 1_

 ## Sol loves to cheat